Free State of Prussia: Party system

-The Prussian party system – made up of conservatism (German National People's Party, DNVP), political Catholicism (Centre Party), liberalism (German People's Party, DVP, and German Democratic Party, DDP), social democracy (Majority Social Democratic Party, MSPD) and socialism/communism (Independent Social Democratic Party, USPD, and Communist Party of Germany, KPD) – corresponded to that at the Reich level.
-The DNVP had a special affinity to the former Prussian monarchy.
+Prussian political parties largely mirrored those at the national level.
+They can be grouped under conservatism (German National People's Party, DNVP), political Catholicism (Centre Party), liberalism (German People's Party, DVP, and German Democratic Party, DDP), social democracy (Majority Social Democratic Party, MSPD) and socialism/communism (Independent Social Democratic Party, USPD, and Communist Party of Germany, KPD).
+The DNVP supported the restoration of the Hohenzollern monarchy.
 Among the regional parties, the German-Hanoverian Party (DHP) had some influence.
 The MSPD and USPD, which had split in 1917, merged in 1922 and resumed the original SPD name.
-(A small and politically insignificant part of the USPD continued to exist until 1931 when it merged with the Socialist Worker's Party of Germany.)
+(A small and politically insignificant part of the USPD continued to exist until 1931, when it merged with the Socialist Worker's Party of Germany.)